-Below are four mapping tools designed to assist State agencies, partners and sponsors interested in using data to build summer meal capacity.
+Below are four mapping tools designed to assist state agencies, partners and sponsors interested in using data to build summer meal capacity.

+- This tool can also be used to identify locations that are area eligible for participation in other child nutrition programs.
+The Summer Meal Capacity Builder Demonstration Webcast provides guidance for state agencies interested in using the Capacity Builder to improve their summer meal program.

-- This tool can also be used to conduct weighted averaging as discussed in SFSP Policy Memorandum 10-2015, “Area Eligibility in Child Nutrition Programs,” published Nov.
-21, 2014, available at http://www.fns.usda.gov/area-eligibility-child-nutrition-programs-0.
-Instructions for determining eligibility using these data are available at: http://www.fns.usda.gov/sites/default/files/Census%20Instructions%202014_0.pdf.
-The instructions offer two different tools to determine eligibility: the FNS Area Eligibility Mapper and a map developed by the Food Research and Action Center (FRAC).
-The FRAC map is constructed from the same data files and also may be used to determine eligibility.
-Additionally, State agencies may request the data file for every CBG and census tract, including Federal Information Processing Standards (FIPS) codes for Geographic Information System (GIS) efforts, in their State.
+- The FRAC map is constructed from the same data files and also may be used to determine eligibility.
+Additionally, state agencies may request the data file for every CBG and census tract, including Federal Information Processing Standards (FIPS) codes for Geographic Information System (GIS) efforts, in their state.
 State agencies also may provide these data to institutions and partners upon request.
-This tool can also be used to identify locations that are area eligible for participation in other Child Nutrition Programs.
+This tool can also be used to identify locations that are area eligible for participation in other child nutrition programs.

 - To use the map, users must enter the address of the proposed site in the “Find Address or Place” box located on the right side of the screen.
 By pressing enter, the map will zoom to the location specified.
 Locations shaded in purple are non-rural; unshaded locations are rural.

 - This tool will help a variety of audiences allocate resources efficiently and in a cost effective way.
 Sponsors can identify potential summer sites for mobile feeding by identifying gaps in service in the neediest areas, plan the most efficient monitoring routes, and find routes to local food vendors to create fresh local meals.